 The Architecture

-Our museum moved from Kyobashi, where it was established, to Takebashi in 1969.
-The building, a gift from industrialist ISHIBASHI Shojiro (1889–1976), was designed by architect TANIGUCHI Yoshiro (1904–1979).
+MOMAT moved from Kyobashi, where it was established in 1952, to Takebashi in 1969.
+The building, a donation from industrialist Ishibashi Shojiro (1889–1976), was designed by architect Taniguchi Yoshiro (1904–1979).

-Upon its completion, Isamu Noguchi’s sculpture Gate was installed as the symbol of the museum.
+Upon its completion, Isamu Noguchi’s sculpture Gate(1969) was installed as a symbol of the Museum.

 The atrium that existed when the building was completed was lost in 2002 when it was expanded and remodeled to make it more earthquake resistant.
-The large windows in the “Room to Consider the Building” on the third floor preserve the vestiges of the past.
-Despite the renovation, its original appearance has remained virtually unchanged, serving as one of the landscape elements of the area.
+The large windows in the Room to Consider the Building on the third floor preserve the vestiges of the past.
+Despite the renovation, its original appearance has remained virtually unchanged, serving as a landscape element for the area.

 Architectural overview

-ArchitectTANIGUCHI Yoshiro
+ArchitectTaniguchi Yoshiro

 Architecture